Que Faire : 15 Incontournables Essentiels Paris 2026

-Best Things to Do in Paris: First-Timer Picks + Smart Mini Plans
+Best Things to Do in Paris: 2026 Guide

-How this guide was built: this page separates high-friction must-dos from lower-pressure Paris experiences so first-time visitors can choose what is truly worth a timed slot.
+This guide separates high-friction must-dos from lower-pressure Paris experiences so first-time visitors can choose what is truly worth a timed slot.

 • Pick one or two headline attractions you would regret missing.